 Part two - What your local stores are offering you.

-So after reading through those lists you’ll hopefully appreciate that it can get a little despairing when people bring us boot full’s of equipment they’ve bought off online eBay stores and then ask us to put it in cheap or for free, all whilst expecting us to maintain a high standard.
+So after reading through the aforementioned lists you’ll hopefully appreciate that it can get a little despairing when people bring us a boot full of equipment they've bought somewhere cheap online and then ask us to put it in cheaply and preferably immediately.
+All whilst expecting us to maintain a high standard.

 Part three - What are the negative consequences for you if you’re not supporting the local industry?